 Will guests notice price adjustments, and does it matter if they do?

-Some hoteliers worry that consistently changing rates might break trust or put guests off direct booking.
+Some hoteliers worry that consistently changing rates might break trust or put guests off.
 In reality, guests already expect prices to vary just like trains, flights and event tickets all working the same way.
-What matters is that your rates are transparent at the point of booking and that your direct channel stays competitive with the OTAs.
+What matters is that your rates are transparent and that your direct channel stays competitive with the OTAs.

-Do you need a revenue manager to make this work?
+Do you need a revenue management team to make this work?

 How often should you be reviewing and changing rates?

 There is no right or wrong timeline, but most hotels that price well are checking in at least a few times a week rather than once a month.
 The key times to watch are short stays within a 30-day window, weekends and any period where a local event or school holiday could shift demand.
-Having visible data that is responsive to these shifting patterns makes your rate decisions much quicker.
+It also may vary for the size of your hotel, for example for independent properties, it’s best to review rates when demand shifts, and for larger chains review rates on a daily basis across the portfolio.
+Either way, having real-time data that helps you match rates to shifting patterns makes your pricing decisions much quicker.

 The best time to look at your hotel pricing strategy is now

 Dynamic pricing for your hotel doesn’t need to be complicated or expensive, it needs to be strategic.
-The data you already have is enough to start pricing more responsively, and getting a clearer picture of your booking pace or what is happening locally will help you set the pricing foundations.
+The data you already have is enough to start pricing more responsively, and getting a clearer picture of your booking pace or what is happening locally will help you set the pricing foundations for your rooms, F&B areas and upselling packages.

 Hotels gaining the most from dynamic pricing right now are not always the bigger chains, but are the ones paying attention to what their market is showing and ensuring their systems are doing the work behind the scenes.
 Identifying demand spikes earlier or making confident rate decisions brings more profit to the surface than staying with fixed rates that don’t respond to demand.

 Most independent hotels already have the data they need to price more responsively.
 The gap is usually the time to act on it, and systems that aren't connected make that gap wider.
-Access Hospitality's hotel PMS, channel manager and booking engine work together so your rates update automatically when demand shifts.
-No daily log-ins, no front-desk surprises.
-If you're still reviewing rates once a month, it's worth seeing what a connected setup could do for your RevPAR.
+Access Hospitality provides a platform for your hotel RMS, PMS, channel manager and booking engine to work together so your rates update automatically when demand shifts.
+No daily logins, no front-desk surprises.
+If you're still reviewing rates once a month, it's worth seeing what a connected RMS setup could do for your profit margins.

 AU & NZ